 High cholesterol is a common problem that affects nearly 2 out of 5 people in the United States.
 This puts them at risk for heart disease, heart attacks, or stroke.
 If you or a loved one has recently found out you have high cholesterol, you may have many questions.
-Let’s take a look at some of the most frequently asked questions about high cholesterol.
+Let’s take a look at some of the most frequently asked questions about cholesterol.

 What is high cholesterol?

 High cholesterol, also known as hyperlipidemia, is a common condition that affects your blood vessels and increases your risk of heart disease.
 It results when waxy substances build up in blood vessels and cause narrowing or blockages.
-High cholesterol can occur because of lifestyle habits, genetics, and combinations of factors.
+Higher cholesterol can occur because of lifestyle habits, genetics, and combinations of factors.
 Fortunately, it’s highly treatable when detected early.

 Does high cholesterol cause any symptoms?